bennytowns/bennytowns.github.io/README.md

 ## Description

   This will be the main portfolioio page for Ben Townson.
-I am currently located in New York City.
+I am currently located in NYC.